petebaker/gnumaker/README.md

     preferably by parsing the included file (done using `pattern-exts`’)
   - DONE incorporate dependency and target file extensions extracted using `pattern-exts` into `create_makefile` and set defaults
-  - TODO move `pattern_exts` to internal functions and create `show_extensions` to assist user specification
+  - STARTED move `pattern_exts` to internal functions and create `show_extensions` to assist user specification
   - TODO allow specification of *global options* in `zzz.R` so that it is easier to customise defaults e.g. so user can specify defaults in